RNA splicing: Self-splicing

+Both group I and II introns utilize two magnesium ions in the catalytic core to catalyze the splicing reaction, the same catalytic mechanism used by the spliceosome.
+Detailed structural characterization reveals that group II intron bears significant similarities to the spliceosome in terms of branchpoint adenosine recognition and structural dynamics during the two steps of transesterification.

 tRNA splicing

 tRNA (also tRNA-like) splicing is another rare form of splicing that usually occurs in tRNA.
 The splicing reaction involves a different biochemistry than the spliceosomal and self-splicing pathways.

 In the yeast Saccharomyces cerevisiae, a yeast tRNA splicing endonuclease heterotetramer, composed of TSEN54, TSEN2, TSEN34, and TSEN15, cleaves pre-tRNA at two sites in the acceptor loop to form a 5'-half tRNA, terminating at a 2',3'-cyclic phosphodiester group, and a 3'-half tRNA, terminating at a 5'-hydroxyl group, along with a discarded intron.
 Yeast tRNA kinase then phosphorylates the 5'-hydroxyl group using adenosine triphosphate.
 Yeast tRNA cyclic phosphodiesterase cleaves the cyclic phosphodiester group to form a 2'-phosphorylated 3' end.
 Yeast tRNA ligase adds an adenosine monophosphate group to the 5' end of the 3'-half and joins the two halves together.
 NAD-dependent 2'-phosphotransferase then removes the 2'-phosphate group.